steveharoz/TVCG-vs-VIS/README.md

 ## Similarities
  * Both are published in TVCG at the end (and are indistinguishable to people outside of the community)
- * Both get talks at VIS (assuming TVCG paper is content appropriate)
+ * Both get talks at VIS (assuming TVCG paper is about visualization, not graphics)
- * Both have a similar pool of AEs/PCs
+ * Both have a similar pool of associate editors / program committee members
  * Both allow the author's PDF on the author's website

 ## Differences